JimSeker/AudioVideo/README.md

 **Audio Examples:**

+`AudioPlay` (java) demos how to play a resource audio file and an audio file from any other location (ie filesystem, Internet, etc)

-`AudioPlay` demos how to play a resource audio file and an audio file from any other location (ie filesystem, Internet, etc)
+`AudioPlay` (kotlin) demos how to play a resource audio file and an audio file from any other location (ie filesystem, Internet, etc)

 `AudioRecordTest` will record via the mic and then you can play it back.